 Usually there is also some form of motel accommodation.

 Fuel is, of course, expensive on the Eyre Highway.
 As always it pays to discuss fuel prices with others travelling in the opposite direction.
 At Eucla we found a 12c difference in the price of diesel between the two service stations.

 On our trip Penong had the cheapest fuel between Perth and Melbourne.
 The longest stretch without fuel is 193km between Norseman and Balladonia.
 It pays to think ahead and use your nous too.
-Don’t, for instance, fill up with expensive fuel if you can confidently buy only enough to get you to a place where you know it is cheaper.
-(Always make sure you have a good reserve.)
+Don't, for instance, fill up with expensive fuel if you can confidently buy only enough to get you to a place where you know it is cheaper.
+And of course, always make sure you have a good reserve.

 Some of these remote places have no reliable fresh water supply and either truck water hundreds of kilometres or use desalination plants to meet their own needs.
 Caravanners should fill their tanks before starting the Eyre Highway and conserve water until they are across by using it only for essential purposes.
 Do not expect to be able to fill your tanks en-route.

 There are numerous places where one, or more, caravans can camp for the night.
 There are no rangers to worry about but also there are no facilities at most of these places.
 Some have pit toilets.
 Most, also, bear the scars of previous human visitation and the grotesque disfigurement of discarded rubbish.
 Very few of these stops are far enough off the highway to exclude the sound of passing traffic.